conda-incubator/conda-project/docs/source/user_guide.md

 ## Preparing your environments

-`conda project prepare` enforces the use of `conda-lock`.
+`conda project install` enforces the use of `conda-lock`.
-If a `conda-lock.<env>.yml` file is not present it will be created by prepare with the above assumptions  if necessary.
+If a `conda-lock.<env>.yml` file is not present it will be created by install with the above assumptions  if necessary.
 If a `conda-lock.<env>.yml` file is found but the locked platforms do not match your current platform it will raise an exception.